chef/chef-web-docs/content/api_chef_server.md

 </tr>
 <tr class="odd">
 <td><code>verbose=true</code></td>
 <td>Returns a user list with "email", "first_name", "last_name" fields.
-If this flag is set the email and external_authentication_uid parameters are ignored and the response format is an array instead of a hash.</td>
+If this flag is set the email and external_authentication_uid parameters are ignored.</td>
 </tr>
 </tbody>
 </table>